knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ```

 !!! note
     If the `EXTERNAL-IP` for your Node.js service is `127.0.0.1`, port forwarding is not needed.
+If you failed to visit the page `localhost:8080`, you can try to set up port forwarding.

 If port forwarding is required, open a new terminal and run: